oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Mesa is an open-source implementation of the OpenGL specification - a system for rendering interactive 3D graphics.

-**URL**
+**More Information**

 https://www.mesa3d.org/

 **Available Versions**::

-    19.1.7-GCCcore-8.3.0
     19.0.1-GCCcore-8.2.0
     20.2.1-GCCcore-10.2.0
     21.1.7-GCCcore-11.2.0
     18.1.1-foss-2018b
     21.1.1-GCCcore-10.3.0
     20.0.2-GCCcore-9.3.0
+    19.1.7-GCCcore-8.3.0

 Meson